-Morning: We'll meet with our Trip Experience Leader for a Welcome Briefing in the hotel.
 Then, we'll continue on to the old town to begin exploring the city paths and historic sites of Quito on foot with our Trip Experience Leader.
 A charming colonial city that has been declared a UNESCO World Heritage Site, Quito is South America's oldest capital, founded by Sebastián de Benalcázar on December 6, 1534.
 Today we experience its delicate blend of Spanish and indigenous cultural influences.
-Here, we'll enjoy a walking tour of Quito's colonial nucleus: Independence Plaza (Plaza de La Independencia), featuring a winged statue representing freedom.
-We'll also see the Presidential Palace from the outside, with its stalwart guards in traditional uniforms keeping watch.
-As we explore the city, we'll get an introduction to La Compañía de Jesus Church (if it's open to the public), an eye-popping, multi-domed Catholic complex whose gilded interior is nestled behind an equally impressive facade carved from volcanic stone.
+As we explore the city, we'll get an introduction to sites like La Basilica Church, Independence Plaza, and La Compañía de Jesus Church (if it's open to the public), an eye-popping, multi-domed Catholic complex whose gilded interior is nestled behind an equally impressive façade carved from volcanic stone.
 During our visit to this local landmark, we'll learn about its complicated construction, which began in 1605 and took a whopping 160 years to complete.
 We'll also have ample time to admire its dazzling gold-leaf motifs up close.
-A masterpiece of Spanish Baroque architecture, La Compañía de Jesus Church has a well-earned reputation as one of the most beautiful churches in the continent.